Celebrating Black History & Culture

 Gladys West

-James Edward Advanced the Microphone
+James West Advanced the Microphone

-James Edward Maceo West (1930-present) holds over 250 foreign and U.S. patents for the production and design of microphones.
+James West (1930-present) holds over 250 foreign and U.S. patents for the production and design of microphones.
 He is also credited alongside his colleague Gerhard M. Sessler as having developed the electret transducer technology used in compact electroacoustic microphones while working at Bell Labs in 1957.
 Today, 90 percent of microphones use their technology, including those in mobile phones, laptops, baby monitors, and hearing aids.

-James Edward Maceo West
+James West

 Marian R. Croak brought Audio to the Internet